AndBM/andbm.github.io/_pages/about.md

 ## Scientific publications

+### Functional matrix product state simulation of continuous variable quantum circuits
+Continuous variable quantum circuits are exciting in part because for such circuits there exists certain encodings with inherent robustness against errors.
+Continuous variable states are, however, harder to numerically simulate than their discrete variable counterparts due to the fact that classical computers are inherently discrete, and thus some discretisation of the continuum is required.
+In this work we combine a problem-agnostic discretisation of position space with a functional matrix product state formalism to simulate continuous variable circuits in a way that draws on the benefits of tensor networks.
+We demonstrate that for broad, shallow circuits of non-Gaussian states, our method is capable of sub-exponential scaling of simulation times, something other state-of-the-art methods like Strawberry Fields fails to achieve.

+My colleague Frederik K. Marqversen has further managed to use this method to simulate GKP qubit circuits with finite squeezing at a previously unfeasible scale, establishing fundamental bounds on the amount of squeezing required to achieve quantum advantage for such circuits.

+- Andreas B. Michelsen, Frederik K. Marqversen, Michael Kastoryano, _Functional matrix product state simulation of continuous variable quantum circuits_, [arXiv](https://arxiv.org/abs/2504.05860){:target="_blank"}
+- Frederik K. Marqversen, Andreas B. Michelsen, Janus H. Wesenberg, Nikolaj T. Zinner, _Impact of finite squeezing on near-term quantum computations using GKP qubits_, [arXiv](https://arxiv.org/abs/2507.15955){:target="_blank"}

 ### Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state
 Superconductivity and the quantum Hall effect are both examples of a macroscopic number of electrons exhibiting highly correlated behavior with very distinct transport signatures.
 When interfaced with a superconductor, the quantum Hall edge experiences induced superconducting pairing due to Andreev reflection, a process where electrons reflect off the superconductor as holes.
 It is expected that this type of system will be a good platform for hosting exotic quasiparticles with significant impact on quantum computing.